How to Make the Silkiest Hummus (Worth Every Minute)

 Tips

-To make the crispy chickpea topping: toss half a tin of well-drained chickpeas with half a teaspoon each of ground cumin and either five spice or paprika.
-Heat 1-2 tablespoons of olive oil in a small non-stick frypan over medium-high heat.
-Add the chickpeas and cook, tossing occasionally, until golden and crisp.
-Season with salt and pepper before drizzling over your hummus.
+Heat 1–2 tablespoons of olive oil in a small non-stick frypan over medium-high heat.
+Add the chickpeas and cook, tossing occasionally, until golden and lightly toasted.

 Equipment